Frequently asked questions answered

 Have you always wanted to experience the outdoor environment but felt it was too intimidating?

-The idea of using a local guide (we are based in North East England but operate throughout the world) is that you can ensure that the chosen destination or trip will suit your personal needs and that your safety will be a major consideration.
+The idea of using a local guide (we have been in North Northumberland and the Scottish Borders since 1999) is that you can ensure that the chosen destination or trip will suit your personal needs and that your safety will be a major consideration.

 Incidentally we have 5 million pounds worth of public liability insurance and this is a must if you are using anyone to provide activity coaching/ guiding for you!
 You may chose to take out your own personal injury insurance if you feel this is necessary.
 Activities are rarely cancelled but may be postponed in extreme weather conditions, a full refund will be given if we cancel your adventure.

-Active 4 seasons the most experienced provider of outdoor activities and water-sports in Northumberland.
-We are based near Berwick-upon-Tweed, North Northumberland but but we also run expedition courses so can come to you if required.
+Active 4 seasons are the most experienced provider of outdoor activities and water-sports in Northumberland.
+We are based near Berwick-upon-Tweed, North Northumberland within easy reach of Belford, Bamburgh, Seahouses, Wooler, Cornhill, Coldstream, Kelso, Eyemouth, Duns etc. but but we also run expedition courses so can come to you if required.